Using massless fields for observing black hole features in the collapsed phase of Euclidean dynamical triangulations: Abstract

 \section{Abstract}

-We report on an old computation of propagators of massless scalar fields on an ensemble of configurations in the 4D path integral of Euclidean dynamical triangulations in the collapsed (crumpled) phase.
-The resulting quantum average is used to calculate the scale factor of a rotational invariant metric in a 4-dimensional space.
-This scale factor is non-zero at the origin, which we assume to be caused by the presence of the well-known singular structure in the collapsed phase.
-It depends on an overall integration constant.
-A transformation to a metric in (1+3)-dimensions reveals Euclidean black hole features at an instant in time, with a horizon separating interior and exterior parts.
+We report on an old computation of propagators of massless scalar fields on an ensemble of configurations in 4D Euclidean dynamical triangulations in the collapsed (crumpled) phase.
+The resulting quantum average is used to construct the scale factor of a 4-D rotational invariant metric.
+This new scale factor is non-zero at the origin, which we assume to be caused the presence of the well-known singular structure in the collapsed phase.
+The scale factor depends on an overall integration constant, which is determined by comparison with the implied volume at intermediate distances.
+We construct a transformation to a 3-D rotational invariant metric, which reveals Euclidean black hole features at an instant in time, with a horizon separating interior and exterior parts.
 Effective Einstein equations in the presence of a `geometric condensate' are assumed, and computed with the software OGRe.
-We find similarities with the energy density and pressure of gravastars and investigate their dependence on the integration constant.
+Also explored briefly is a qualitatively different (not preferred) interpretation of the data which follows from comparison with an inversely transformed Euclidean regular black hole metric.